-Following completion of her Master’s Degree, Elizabeth attended the University of Calgary law school, graduating in 2001.
-She received the Alberta Law Foundation Bursary and the University of Calgary Board of Governors Bursary while at law school.
-During law school, Elizabeth participated in the mooting program, was a senior editor of the Alberta law Review in 2000, and was the publication’s Editor-in-Chief in 2001.
+Following completion of her Master's Degree, Elizabeth attended the University of Calgary law school, graduating in 2001.
+She received the Alberta Law Foundation Bursary, the University of Calgary Board of Governors' Bursary and the Macleod Dixon LLP International Studentship while at law school.
+During law school, Elizabeth participated in the mooting program, was a senior editor of the Alberta law Review in 2000, and was the publication's Editor-in-Chief in 2001.
 Elizabeth completed the final semester of her law degree at Macquarie University in Sydney, Australia.
 While at Macquarie, she wrote a thesis comparing aboriginal rights and native title in Canada and Australia.

-Elizabeth is the co-chair of the Personal Injury Subsection of the Canadian Bar Association-Alberta.
-She has served as a volunteer facilitator with the Legal Education Society of Alberta’s “PLED” Bar Admission Course.
+From 2012 to 2014, Elizabeth was the co-chair of the Personal Injury Subsection of the Canadian Bar Association-Alberta, and a member of the Board of the Alberta Civil Trial Lawyers' Association.
+She has served as a volunteer facilitator with the Legal Education Society of Alberta's "CPLED" Bar Admission Course.
 As a member of the Law Day organizing committee in 2002-2004 she co-chaired the subcommittee which organized the High School Mock Trial Competition.
-Between 2008 and 2013, she sat on the board of Strathcona Tweedsmuir School’s alumni organization and has volunteered with that organization since 1990.
-In 2004 and 2005, she was a member of the CIBC Run for the Cure’s organizing committee.
-Between 2007 and 2009, she volunteered as a coach of the University of Calgary’s Court of Appeal mooting team.
-She is a member of the Alberta Civil Trial Lawyers Association, the Association of Women Lawyers, as well as the Canadian and Calgary Bar Associations.
+Between 2008 and 2013, she sat on the board of Strathcona Tweedsmuir School's alumni organization and has volunteered with that organization since 1990.
+In 2004 and 2005, she was a member of the CIBC Run for the Cure's organizing committee.
+Between 2007 and 2009, she volunteered as a coach of the University of Calgary's Court of Appeal mooting team.
+She is a member of the Alberta Civil Trial Lawyers' Association, the Association of Women Lawyers, as well as the Canadian and Calgary Bar Associations.

 Elizabeth enjoys all types of physical activity, including snowboarding, ski touring, snow shoeing, hiking, running, horseback riding and mountain biking.
 She also enjoys gardening and is completing her Master Gardener's certificate.